arihant-bhuyan/Investment-Portfolio/README.md

 #### 1. Unrealized Gains/Losses
 - **AAPL (Apple Inc.):** Low to Moderate unrealized gains due to stable growth.
-- **GOOGL (Alphabet Inc.):** Moderate gains from this strong tech performer.
+- **GOOGL (Alphabet Inc.):** Moderate gains from this strong tech stock.
 Less volatile than TSLA, providing portfolio stability.
 - **SPY (S&P 500 ETF):** highest unrealised gains with low volatility due to more quantity of asset in the portfolio.
-SPY is a crucial defensive asset, reflecting overall market performance.
+SPY is a crucial asset, reflecting overall market performance.
 - **AGG (iShares Core US Aggregate Bond ETF):** low unrealized gains but acting as a buffer to reduce portfolio volatility.

 ![image](https://github.com/user-attachments/assets/a6193a4e-9834-41d3-abbd-a71ad39e553a)